 Just about everyone has an email address or email ID these days, and about 3 million emails are sent every second.
-Most of us, spend considerable amount of time each day in checking and responding to emails.
+Most of us spend a considerable amount of time each day checking and responding to emails.

 Most of the current desktop and mobile operating systems ship with their own email client or app to help users manage email account(s) without having to launch web browsers.
 Windows 10 also offers a built-in app email managing app called Mail.

 Mail app for Windows 10

 The Mail app in Windows 10 was first introduced with Windows 8 as a basic and touch-friendly email app, and it has been significantly improved in Windows 10.